NagayoshiKotaro-wakayama-u/PartialConvolution/README.md

                  ┗ generateToyData.py
 ```

-If you want to try normal PartialConvolution, use `-KLoff` option.
+To train normal PartialConvolution model, use `-KLoff` option.
 `python main.py xxxx -KLoff`

-You can get more details, use `-h` option.
+If you want to get more details, use `-h` option.
 `python main.py -h`

 ## test.py
 After training, run this command to test the model.
 `python test.py xxxx yyyy`
-xxxx is name of experiment. yyyy is name of the weight file to be loaded.
+xxxx is the name of experiment. yyyy is the name of the weight file to be loaded.
 For example
 `python test.py KLPConv weights.100-0.13.h5`